angular/angular/docs/TRIAGE_AND_LABELS.md

 There are few components which are cross-cutting.
 They don't have a clear location in the source tree.
-We will treat them as a component even thought no specific source tree is associated with them.
+We will treat them as a component even though no specific source tree is associated with them.

 * `comp: build & ci` - build and CI infrastructure for the angular/angular repo
 * `comp: docs` - documentation, including API docs, guides, tutorial